icemarx/HoloBounce/README.md

   6. Ensure the Connection Status changes to green Connected.
   7. Now you can now click Play in the Unity editor.

-## TODO: How to build the project and deploy it to device
+## How to build the project and deploy it to device:
+To build the project:
+  1. In Unity editor: File > Build Settings
+  2. Switch platform to Universal Windows platform (TODO: insert image here)
+  3. Add Scenes
+  4. Target device should be HoloLens
+  5. Build configuration should be Release
+  6. Click Build
+  7. Make sure you're saving the build version in an empty folder
+  8. When it is build, open the .sln file with Visual Studio
+  9. Set Solution Configurations from Debug to Release and Solution Platforms from ARM to x86.
+  10. Select Remote Machine and input the device IP adress.
+  11. The application should now hopefully be on the device.

-## TODO: How to use the game on the device
+## How to use the game on the device:
+To run the game:
+  1. Use the bloom gesture to open the menu
+  2. Select all apps and find the game
+  3. Click on the icon, placing the application window into the space
+  4. The game will start within a minute
+To quit the game, just click the menu item QUIT.

 ## How to charge the device (based on our experience):
 To charge: